 If you believe that you have an aggressive communicator within your workplace but aren't so sure yet, then consider some of the following signs below.
 Aggressive communicators are much easier to notice and spot as they're always dominating the center of attention.

 It can be hard to work with aggressive communicators, and that can already be an understatement.
-For many, aggressive style can already be something that they tend to avoid, and it is the most common approach for those that are uncomfortable.
+For many, an aggressive style can already be something that they tend to avoid, and it is the most common approach for those that are uncomfortable.

 However, in a workplace environment, this isn't always the case.
 Luckily, there are still some ways you can improve the experience and retain control.
 Here are some tips that you can use when communicating with others using this style: